mojaloop/documentation/mojaloop-technical-overview/central-bulk-transfers/README.md

 ### 4.a.
 Discussion items

-Here are some of the interesting aspects of the proposal
+Here are some of the aspects of the proposal that need further analysis

 1. NFR: The Switch needs to record the changes and the original request for validation and for auditing purposes
 2. Payload size for a bulk transfer - to be considered for Kafka messaging
         a.
 Is there a need to rethink the moving of larger messages?
 Possibly using persistent messages?
         b.
 Possible size of a bulk transfer - 300,000 messages
         c.
 Discuss requirements for the size

 ### 4.b.
 Proposed New tables